 Hyaluronic acid is a natural substance in cartilage, joints, and bone.
 Hyaluronic acid injections, like PRP, are used for knee arthritis and have shown promise.
 However, recent studies using PRP and hyaluronic acid combined have shown tremendous promise.

-A recent study found that combining PRP with hyaluronic acid leads to a more significant effect at 3 and 12 months and fewer side effects than PRP alone.
+A recent study found that combining PRP with hyaluronic acid resulted in a greater effect at 3 and 12 months and fewer side effects than PRP alone.

 PRP injections treat knee osteoarthritis, tennis elbow, plantar fasciitis, hip tendonitis, and shoulder tendonitis.
 However, there is no evidence for other joints or tendons.
-Generally, PRP therapy is better with an exercise program by an expert such as a physiotherapist.
+Generally, PRP therapy is more effective when combined with an exercise program under the guidance of an expert, such as a physiotherapist.

 More injection information: